chadallen210/telco_classification_project/README.md

 - clean and prepare the data, create a function(s) to automate the process, create a prepare.py file containing the function(s), import and utilize the automated processes in the final notebook
 - create visuals of variable distributions, create hypotheses, run statistical tests, reject or fail to reject null hypotheses, and document findings and takeaways
 - establish baseline predictions, create, fit and evaluate models on the train and validate datasets, document findings and takeaways
-- choose the best model to and evaluate on the test dataset, document conclusions, takeaways, and recommendations
+- choose the best model and evaluate on the test dataset, document conclusions, takeaways, and recommendations
 - create a predictions.csv with customer_id, probability of churn, and predictions

 ___